Launchable-AI/llm-toolkit-backend/README.md

 # ChatGPT/LLM Toolkit Backend

-This repo contains the code that allows you to Host your own backend for the ChatGPT/LLM Toolikit Bubble plugin ().
+This repo contains the code that allows you to host your own backend for the ChatGPT/LLM Toolikit Bubble plugin.

 To setup your own server, you'll need to setup a webserver (e.g., Nginx or Apache) that can accept HTTPS traffic and route it to two docker containers.